AlexanderLill/PokemonGoers-group6/README.md

 }
 ```

-The above module exports a single function returning a string.
+The above module exports a single function which returns a string.

 Create `test/hello-world.js` with the following content: